Spotlight Not Working on macOS Sonoma? Reindex It to Fix

 Method 3.
 Reindex Spotlight with BuhoCleaner: The Easiest Way

-If you find the above two methods difficult, try BuhoCleaner, a handy tool that lets you rebuild the Spotlight index with one click.
+If you find the above two methods difficult, consider using BuhoCleaner, a convenient tool that allows you to rebuild the Spotlight index with a single click.

 - Download and install BuhoCleaner on your Mac.